 The resolution recognizes Woodie Pugh for his exceptional contributions to education and public service over more than fifty years, particularly in Clarke County, Alabama.
 As the first Black Superintendent of Education in the county and the first Black individual elected to a countywide office in 2008, Pugh has made significant strides in the educational landscape.
 His career includes 30 years of service in the Clarke County school system, where he held various roles, including teacher, assistant principal, and athletic director, before becoming Superintendent from 2009 to 2012.
 His influence extended beyond administrative duties, as he was actively involved in mentoring and community service, earning accolades such as the Walmart Teacher of the Year in 2000.

 The resolution also highlights Pugh's extensive community involvement, including his service on various boards and organizations, such as the Clarke Educators Federal Credit Union and the Children's Center of Clarke County.
-His leadership in civic and fraternal organizations, including Kappa Alpha Psi Fraternity, showcases his commitment to service.
-A proud native of Coffeeville, Alabama, Pugh is celebrated not only for his professional achievements but also for his dedication to family and lifelong learning.
-The resolution expresses the Alabama House of Representatives' highest commendation and gratitude for Pugh's exemplary service and contributions to the state, with a copy of the resolution to be presented to him as a token of appreciation.
+His leadership roles in civic and fraternal organizations, along with his commitment to lifelong learning, are also acknowledged.
+The resolution expresses the Alabama House of Representatives' highest commendation and gratitude for Pugh's unwavering dedication to education and community service, and it concludes with a commitment to present him with a copy of the resolution as a token of appreciation.